Jorenar/blog/_posts/2023-02-19-less-known-c.md

 by inhumanely abusing the preporcessor is possible even in pure C99: meet [Metalang99](https://metalang99.readthedocs.io) library.

-## Using `sizeof` twice as case labels to get an error telling the size at compile time
+## `sizeof` twice as case labels to get an error telling the size at compile time

 ```
 int foo(int c)